-Emissions from agricultural and forest lands to surface waters are calculated by a hydrological runoff model.
-In IIASA's Rhine Basin study, the SENSMOD model of the Research Center for Water Resources Development, Budapest, Hungary was adopted (Jolankai et al., 1991).
-Emissions from urban lands to surface waters require the development of a hydrologic urban pollution model.
-A schematic for the model used in the Rhine Basin study is shown in Figure 4.
-The inputs from atmospheric deposition, corrosion, and traffic are distributed among paved and unpaved areas.
-Paved areas are further subdivided into sewers in which storm waters and municipal wastes are either combined or separated.
-The estimated runoff from agricultural, forest, and urban lands to the Rhine River and its tributaries is in all cases calibrated with available river monitoring data (Behrendt and Boehme, 1992).
+areas are further subdivided into sewers in which storm waters and municipal wastes are either combined or separated.
+The estimated runoff from agricultural, forest, and urban lands to the Rhine River and its tributaries is in all cases calibrated using the available river monitoring data (Behrendt, 1993).
 Moreover, each step of the analysis is guided by mass balance principles.